drutiny/drutiny-legacy/docs/CHECKS.md

 ## Getting Started
 A Drutiny check consists of two files.

-* A `YAML` file that informs Drutiny of the check and provides to variables and content for the check
+* A `YAML` file that informs Drutiny of the check and provides variables and content for the check
-* A PHP class the executes the check and remediation if applicable.
+* A PHP class that executes the check and remediation if applicable.

 Drutiny comes with a scaffolding command to pre-generate these files for you: